How to build an enthusiastic army of fans.

 Brands could try to convey this information through advertising.
-But to reach the customer when they are ready to buy, you need to be top of mind in that moment — in the store.
-The easiest way to do that, is to make sure the store staff knows your product and brand well.
+But to reach the customer when they are ready to buy, you need to be top of mind at that moment — in the store.
+The easiest way to do that is to make sure the store staff knows your product and brand well.
 And that they, basically, like you.

 If the girl selling you your new sports equipment is enthusiastic and knowledgeable, chances are you are going to listen and learn.
 By making sure the store staff knows some key details about your excellent product, you increase the probability of them selling more of it.

 Let’s say the sales rep tells you the story about how the inventor of the product lived in a cabin in the French Alps for a year testing different materials to find the perfect, isolating ski glove.
 That’s a piece of information you’ll happily pass on when you’re out skiing with your friends and someone compliments you on your funky, new gloves.

 And so the brand builds.
 Completely out of control, and impossible to track or put a price tag on.
 But valuable?
 Definitely!

 And what about the girl working in the sports store?
 Surrounded by state-of-the-art equipment, getting new products every season.
 Even though she only worked there part-time while studying law, she will remember the stories and information about your brand.
 Because you made sure she knew everything you wanted her to know.

 You gave her the background she needed to keep your brand in her brain for a very long time.
 Probably long after she quits school and moves to Peru to pursue a new career as a professional mountain climber.

 So the question is: How do you reach her in the first place?
 Well, my fellow entrepreneurs at Mevo and I think we have found the answer: An app (of course!) that educates and motivates store staff.